 Fly from Liverpool John Lennon Airport to Palermo

 A vibrant mix of Arabic cuisine, Spanish style streets and Italian history, Palermo, the enchanting capital of Sicily, is waiting to be explored.
-Fly from Liverpool John Lennon Airport to Palermo in just over an hour with easyJet and explore the grandeur of the old town and the incredibly preserved Roman ruins that line the shores of this European city.
+Fly from Liverpool John Lennon Airport to Palermo with easyJet and explore the grandeur of the old town and the incredibly preserved Roman ruins that line the shores of this European city.

 Why Should You Go